iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > Very good for beginners as it builds you up slowly.
 Only minus is it occasionally stalls in the middle of a run.
 But mostly very good.<br> :date: __2020-12-07 15:04:00__

-> Great but cuts out if your phone rings<br> :date: __2020-12-07 13:10:48__

-> Good programme.
-Simple to use<br> :date: __2020-12-07 12:52:48__

-> This is an excellent programme that gets you running and in much better shape.
-I have completed the full prigramme twice now.
-The biggest flaw is that there is no follow on plan.
-So after couch-to-5k I did 5k-to-couch!
-The app is short-sighted.
-It would be good look beyond the 5k target.
-The follow on shouldn't be about running further but should be about keeping the running habit.
-I found the loop habit tracker helpful.
-This functionality would be a great addition to couch to 5k app.<br> :date: __2020-12-07 12:48:02__

-> Very easy to use and follow.
-Voice coaches provide motivation but would like more regular prompts as to time completed or yet to go instead of long silences.. to keep motivation up.
-However would still highly recommend.<br> :date: __2020-12-06 17:31:20__

 #### 3-star reviews